lassomedia/EBPrimitives/README.md

-EBPrimitives is a framework that includes various generally-useful primitive classes.
+EBPrimitives is a framework that includes various generally-useful primitive classes, described below.

 ## EBConcurrentQueue